andrewevans0102/reys-wines/README.md

 You just create a free account on the site, and then you can store and share all your wine adventures.
 The entire site is secured with [Firebase Auth](https://firebase.google.com/docs/auth).

-I created a YouTube video that showcases the app at the following:
+I created a YouTube video that showcases the app and its functionality at the following:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/urC7mZpIRKA/0.jpg)](https://www.youtube.com/watch?v=urC7mZpIRKA)